 Farmer Training Program

 We are currently accepting applications for the 2017 growing season.
-If you are interested in becoming a farmer, please attend our upcoming information session on Wednesday, October 19th, 5:00-7:00 PM at the farm.
-Click here for a flier with more details, and please RSVP to Laura at email@example.com / (651) 433-3676.
+If you are interested in becoming a farmer, please review the full program description, and submit your application to Laura Hedeen, Programs Manager, by December 15th.
+For questions, call the office at (651) 433-3676 or email firstname.lastname@example.org.

 Since 1983, the Minnesota Food Association (MFA) has been working to build a local and sustainable food system in Minnesota and the St. Croix River Valley.
 In 1998, MFA began training immigrants new to farming in the United States using farm land in the Wilder Forest, near Marine on St. Croix, in Washington County, MN.
 During the 2007 and 2008 seasons, MFA developed the Big River Farms Farmer Training Program.